Victorian Turkish baths: Scotland

 A couple of months later, Edinburgh's first standalone Turkish baths were opened just behind number 90 Princes Street by Dr G E Allshorn.
 Keeping the hydros in mind, Allshorn emphasised in his advertisements that the baths were 'Under Medical Superintendence'.
 Known as the Edinburgh Roman or Turkish Bath, the cooling-room and three hot rooms were all called by their Roman names.
 Edinburgh and Glasgow soon had a number of other Turkish baths, in addition to those opening in many other cities and towns in Scotland.

 Scottish local authorities never became Turkish bath providers to the extent that pertained in England, but there were exceptions.
-Dunfermline Burgh Corporation took over a privately owned baths establishment at West Protection Wall in 1870 and three years later planned major extensions and the addition of Turkish baths.
+Dundee Council took over a privately owned baths establishment at West Protection Wall in 1870 and three years later planned major extensions and the addition of Turkish baths.
 These were open by September 1876.